SMS Roon: Characteristics

 Roon was 127.8 m long overall and had a beam of 20.2 m and a draft of 7.76 m forward.
 She displaced 9533 MT as built and 10266 MT fully loaded.
+The ship had a pronounced ram bow and a small superstructure that consisted primarily of an armored conning tower and bridge structure forward and a smaller, secondary conning tower further aft.
+She was fitted with a pair of short military masts, which stepped down to lighter poles to reduce weight high in the ship.
+Roon had a crew of 35 officers and 598 enlisted men.

 She was propelled by three vertical triple expansion engines, each driving a screw propeller, with steam provided by sixteen coal-fired water-tube boilers.
+The boilers were vented through four closely spaced funnels.
 The ship's propulsion system developed a total of 19000 PS and yielded a maximum speed of 21.1 kn on trials, falling short of her intended speed of 22 kn.
 She carried up to 1570 MT of coal, which enabled a maximum range of up to 4200 nmi at a cruising speed of 12 kn.
-Roon had a crew of 35 officers and 598 enlisted men.

 She was armed with four 21 cm SK L/40 guns arranged in two twin-gun turrets, (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick loading, while the L/40 denotes the length of the gun.
 In this case, the L/40 gun is 40 calibers, meaning that the gun is 40 times as long as it is in bore diameter.) one on either end of the superstructure.
 Her secondary armament consisted of ten 15 cm SK L/40 guns; four were in single-gun turrets on the upper deck and the remaining six were in casemates in a main-deck battery.
 For close-range defense against torpedo boats, she carried fourteen 8.8 cm SK L/35 guns, all in individual mounts in the superstructure and in the hull, either in casemates or open pivot mounts with gun shields.
 She also had four 45 cm underwater torpedo tubes, one in the bow, one in the stern, and one on each broadside.

 The ship was protected with Krupp cemented armor; the belt armor was 10 cm thick amidships and was reduced to 8 cm on either end.
 The main battery turrets had 15 cm thick faces.
 Her deck was 4–6 cm thick, connected to the lower edge of the belt by 4–5 cm thick sloped armor.